 Your UPC number, also known as GTIN, helps Google understand what your product is and display it in relevant searches so make sure to include it when possible.

-PLAs are becoming an important part of eCommerce optimisation and the marketing strategy of serious brands and marketers.
+PLAs are now an essential part of eCommerce optimisation and the marketing strategy of serious eCommerce brands and marketers.
 Google shopping optimisation adds another touch point along your buyer’s journey that raises awareness and nurtures qualified leads to make a final decision and choose your product.
-The ads’ performance depends on your diligent effort to make them stand out and can boost your conversions and ultimately your ROI.
+The ads’ performance depends on your diligent effort to make them stand out and can greatly boost your conversions and ultimately your ROI.